The Colorado Department of Education

 Q: Will the CDE publish historical on-time graduation rates?

 A: With the exception of this initial release, the Colorado Department of Education does not plan to publish historical on-time rates for prior year data.
-However, if the U.S. Department of Education allows the state to use extended-year graduation rates, it will be necessary for CDE to calculate this data a limited basis for federal Adequate Yearly Progress (AYP) purposes.
+However, if the U.S. Department of Education allows the state to use extended-year graduation rates, it will be necessary for CDE to calculate this data on a limited basis for federal Adequate Yearly Progress (AYP) purposes.

 Q: Will the state report the new four-year on-time rate as well as “old” rate for 2009-10?

-A: Yes, CDE has provided districts (and will provide the public) both these rates, as well as the 2008-2009 rates calculated with the old and new formulas.
+A: Yes, CDE has provided districts (and will provide the public) both these rates, as well as the 2008-2009 rates calculated with both the old and new formulas.

 Q: How is it possible that the “on-time” graduation rate reflects an improvement between 2008-2009 and 2009-2010 while the previous formula shows a decline?

+A: These are two completely different calculations with unique formulas that tell two different stories.
 In both sets of data, the increase in the number of graduates is roughly the same—varying only by 388 students.
 However, the base number of total students considered differs considerably.
-While the on- time base number changes by only 200 students between the two years, the previous formula’s base number are 3,000 students apart.
+While the on- time base number changes by only 200 students between the two years, the previous formula’s base numbers are 3,000 students apart.
 This jump in the base number results in graduation rates moving in opposite directions.

 Q: How are students above ninth grade who enter from another state assigned anticipated years of graduation?